 Kjaer Weis: I like that this product is refillable along with their whole range of products.
 It is much more subtle than any of the others I use, which is perfect for a soft everyday look.
 If you are hoping for more volume and length, I don’t think you will find it in this one.
 But, if you like a very soft and natural look, this is great.
 It didn’t smudge and lasted all day, which was great.

-W3ll People Expressionist Mascara: I really liked this mascara and I know so many women who also love it.
-It provides a lot of length and volume which I love and it didn’t smudge on me, although some women have found that it does.
-The biggest reason I didn’t repurchase this one again was that it was so hard to get off at night when I washed my face.
+W3ll People Expressionist Mascara: Overall, this mascara was ok for me, I know so many women love it.
+It did smudge a bit on me and I found that although it provided decent length there wasn’t a lot of volume.
+The biggest reason I wouldn’t repurchase this one again was that it was so hard to get off at night when I washed my face.
 Even the next morning, there would be remnants of it under my eye, which is really annoying.
 I don’t like having to be rough with my under eye area, but in order to get this off, I kind of had to be.
+I do however LOVE their new mascara, check it out below!

 Sappho Paradigm Vegan Mascara: Ok, this is one of my faves!
 I loveeeeeee how it goes on and it lasts all day, never smudging or flaking.
 I was nervous when they changed the formula and brush from the original one, but the new one still works much the same, although to be honest, I prefer the old brush better.
 But the results are great with this one, so I highly recommend it.
 In my opinion, this is the best natural mascara I have tried and I continue to buy it.